-Nonrecurring charges--Other.
-During the three months ended July 31, 1998, the Company recorded charges of approximately \$8.9 million relating to restructuring charges associated with the consolidation of certain development centers (\$1.5 million); the write-off of purchased technologies associated with these operations (\$2.2 million); staff reductions in Asia Pacific in response to current economic conditions in the region (\$1.7 million); costs in relation to potential legal settlements (\$2.5 million); and the write-down to fair market value of older computer equipment that the Company planned to dispose of (\$1.0 million).
-These charges reduced income after tax by approximately \$5.9 million (\$0.12 per share on a diluted basis).
-The restructurings noted above are expected to be completed by the end of Autodesk's fiscal year ending January 31, 1999.
-See Note 8 to the condensed consolidated financial statements for further explanation.
+Nonrecurring charges -- Other.
+During the three months ended July 31, 1998, the Company recorded charges of approximately \$8.9 million relating to restructuring charges associated with the consolidation of certain development centers; the write-off of purchased technologies associated with these operations; staff reductions in Asia Pacific in response to current economic conditions in the region; and costs in relation to potential legal settlements.

-Litigation accrual reversal.
+Gain on litigation settlement.
 The Company recorded a \$25.5 million nonrecurring charge during fiscal year 1995 on a claim of trade-secret misappropriation brought by Vermont Microsystems, Inc. ("VMI").
 As of the end of the first quarter of fiscal year 1999, the total amount accrued related to the initial judgment plus accrued interest was approximately \$29.3 million.
 The Company appealed this decision, and in May 1998, final judgment was entered in the VMI litigation and a corresponding final payment of approximately \$8.4 million, including interest, was made to VMI.
 During the quarter ended July 31, 1998, the Company recognized \$18.2 million and \$2.7 million as operating income and interest income, respectively, to reflect the remaining unutilized litigation and related interest accruals.

 Interest and other income.
 Interest and other income was \$6.4 million in the second quarter of fiscal year 1999 compared to \$2.4 million in the corresponding period of the prior year.
-The increase is largely due to the reversal of \$2.7 million into interest income related to the VMI settlement (see Note 3 to the unaudited Condensed Consolidated Financial Statements).
-Also contributing to the year-over-year increase was a \$1.3 million gain realized upon the sale of technical programs and related documentation, certain tangible fixed assets, copyrights, tradenames, and other intangible assets associated with Autodesk's Picture This Home!(R) software programs and series of consumer titles.
-Autodesk did not transfer any liabilities as part of this sale.
+The increase is largely due to the reversal of \$2.7 million into interest income related to the VMI settlement (see Note 3) and the \$1.3 million net gain on the disposition of a business unit.

 Provision for income taxes.
-Excluding the nonrecurring \$13.1 million charge for in-process research and development expenses associated with the acquisition of Genius, the Company's effective income tax rate was 35.5 percent in the second quarter of fiscal year 1999 compared to 38.5 percent in the same quarter of the prior fiscal year.
+Excluding the nonrecurring \$29 million charge for in-process research and development expenses associated with the acquisition of certain assets from Genius, the Company's effective income tax rate was 34 percent in the second quarter of fiscal year 1999 compared to 36 percent in the same quarter of the prior fiscal year.
 The decrease in the effective income tax rate was due to incremental tax benefits associated with the Company's foreign sales corporation and foreign earnings that are taxed at rates different than the U.S. statutory rate.
-The tax provision includes a \$0.7 million benefit on the \$13.1 million charge for in-process research and development.
+The tax provision includes a \$1.6 million benefit on the \$29 million charge for in-process research and development.
 The benefit from this charge is less than the U.S. statutory rate since a portion of it will not be deductible for U.S. tax purposes.
 Additionally, a valuation allowance has been established for a portion of the deferred tax asset which is deductible for U.S. tax purposes over an extended period of time.